Application period is closed. Contact email@example.com for more information.

 • regional issues in stone conservation

 The course will be conducted through pre-course reading, classroom lectures and discussions, group work, participant presentations, laboratory research, fieldwork exercises, and site visits.
 Throughout the course, an emphasis will be placed on applied methodologies and practical applications through problem based learning.
 Participants will be given ample opportunities to test and apply the theories and lessons taught in the readings and in the classroom to actual conservation scenarios.
-For an overview of the course content, see the SC13 course curriculum (PDF, 12pp., 179KB).
+For an overview of the course content, see the SC13 course curriculum (PDF, 12pp., 179KB) and the stone course teaching and learning materials.
 Modifications to the content and sequence for SC15 should be anticipated.

 The instructors will be an international group of recognized heritage conservation professionals who will represent a diverse array of perspectives, based on their specialized expertise.